johnmholmes/LCC_Route_Setter/README.md

 ## Example files available

 - ESP32_16inputRouteSetter_v1 this is for 16 routes with 8 turnouts each.
-Ccontrolled by input pins or can use consumed events from JMRI .
+Controlled by input pins or can use consumed events from JMRI .
 ESP32 Devkit 1 based node
 - ESP32_40RouteSetter_v1 this is for 40 routes with 8 turnouts each.
 All being controlled from external nodes or JMRI.
 ESP32 Devkit 1 based nodebased node
 - Atom_40RouteSetter_v1 This is for 40 routes with 8 channels each.
 All being controlled from external nodes or JMRI.
 M5Stack Atom Lite based node